 After engaging in a conversation, you may want to suggest that the student check out some of the resources available on campus, including the Counseling and Mental Health Center, University Health Services, Services for Students with Disabilities, or Student Emergency Services.

-SSD offers Walk In hours between 9am-4pm Monday through Friday.
+SSD offers Drop In hours between 9am-4pm Monday through Friday.
 During these hours, students can come in and meet with a Disabilities Services Coordinator to learn more about the support SSD can provide and the process to register with SSD.
-Faculty and staff are also encouraged to make use of Walk In hours (either by calling or coming in person) to ask questions or request assistance and problem-solving support.
+Faculty and staff are also encouraged to make use of Drop In hours (either by calling or coming in person) to ask questions or request assistance and problem-solving support.

 Students are often grateful to have someone willing to listen and start a conversation about the difficulties they are experiencing.
 These positive experiences are often the subject of an SSD Appreciation Award nomination:

 “He [my professor] took the time to prioritize my emotional well-being and recommend that I see a counselor.”

 She [CARE Counselor] is the one who has shown me the CMHC groups that I have participated in, and gave me the information I needed to register for SSD in the first place.
 Without her I would be long gone from this university.
 Instead, I have been able to pull myself off of probation and into good standing with the university.